tenfoldpath/tenfoldpath.com/about.md

 I am not a doctor or a registered dietitian.
 I do not hold any credentials where taking my advice at face value regarding your health and well-being would be a good idea.
 I have done my best to compile information that is vetted and valid[^1].
-However–as with all everything derived from the scientific process–new research and analysis is continually refining, and sometimes challenging, previously held assumptions and beliefs.
+However, as with all everything derived from the scientific process, new research and analysis is continually refining, and sometimes challenging, previously held assumptions and beliefs.
 Please consult a professional before you change your diet or exercise routine.

 Moreover, I capture the things that work _for me_.